-Member States may allow this information to be accessed by obliged entities and lay down the conditions to this effect.
+- 3. deleted - 4.
+Member States may allow obliged entities to access information on beneficial ownership referred to in paragraph 2 and lay down the conditions to this effect. - 5.
+Member States shall ensure that competent authorities and FIUs are able to provide information referred to in paragraphs 1 and 2 to the competent authorities and FIUs of other Member States in a timely manner. - 6.
+This Article does not exempt obliged entities from their customer due diligence obligations laid down in this Directive.
+Those obligations shall be fulfilled by using a risk-based approach.

-- 4. Member States shall ensure that competent authorities are able to provide information referred to in paragraph 1 to the competent authorities and FIUs of other Member States in a timely manner. - 5.
-Member States shall ensure that measures corresponding to those in paragraphs 1 and 2 [...] apply to other types of legal [...] arrangements with a similar structure or functions to trusts. - 6.
-Paragraph 3 of this Article does not exempt obliged entities from their customer due diligence obligations laid down in this Directive.
-Those obligations shall be fulfilled by using a risk-based approach. - 7.
-Member States shall provide for adequate and proportionate sanctions where trustees repetitively or systematically fail to comply with the requirements referred to in paragraphs 1 and 2.
+- 7. Member States shall provide for adequate and proportionate sanctions where corporate and other legal entities repetitively or systematically fail to comply with the requirements to obtain and disclose information on their beneficial owners in accordance with this Article. - 8.
+Member States shall take measures to prevent misuse of bearer shares and bearer share warrants